 You can call TransUnion on 800 916 8800.

-This is the youngest of the 3 credit agencies.
-It was founded in England in 1980.
-At that time it was known as CCN Systems.
+This is the youngest of the three credit agencies, founded in England in 1980.
+At that time, its name was CCN Systems.
 They entered the United States market in 1996 when they bought the company TRW Information Services.
 Now they have offices in 36 countries.

 Their contact number is 714 830 7000.